 1. Download Malwarebytes Anti-malware for Mac from this link:

 2. Run Malwarebytes Anti-malware for Mac.
-It will check for updates and download if most recent version is available.
-This is necessary in finding recent malware threats including IndexSearch.
+It will check for updates and download the most recent version if one is available.
+This is necessary for finding recent malware threats, including IndexSearch.

 3. If it prompts to close all running web browser, please do so.
 Thus, we advise you to PRINT this guide for your reference before going offline.